Edmond Fitzmaurice, 1st Baron Fitzmaurice: Personal life

 Lord Fitzmaurice married Caroline FitzGerald in 1889, daughter of William John FitzGerald of Connecticut.
-Their marriage was annulled in 1894 and they no children.
+Their marriage was annulled in 1894 and they had no children.
 He died in June 1935, two days after his 89th birthday.
 The title Baron Fitzmaurice became extinct on his death.
 Fitzmaurice lived at Leigh House in Bradford-on-Avon, now the Leigh Park Hotel.
 His family's home was at Bowood House, near Chippenham.